Why Couples Are Turning to Coaching

 How often should a couple see a coach?

 It all depends on the goals that the couple sets before themselves and how many sessions they believe they will need to invest in to achieve their goals.
+Together we can assess what is best and take it one step at a time.

 As an aside, we do recommend that change occurs with more targeted work for at least 8 sessions so truly the number of sessions you decide on will correlate with the goals you want to achieve.
 It takes some time to eliminate destructive behaviors and replace those behaviors with the antidotes to the Four Horsemen of the Apocalypse.
 These positive new behaviors are taught and fostered.
 They include Communication Start-Up (using I statements etc.), Building a Culture of Appreciation, Taking Responsibility, and Learning and Implementing Physiological Self Soothing.

-Waypoint supports clients and couples who have any relational communication concerns on the continuum of wanting things to just be in a better placer all the way to severe traumas such as infidelity, betrayal, & addictions.
+Waypoint supports clients and couples who have any relational communication concerns on the continuum of wanting things to just be in a better place all the way to severe traumas such as infidelity, betrayal, & addictions.
 For a more exhaustive list of services in which Waypoint can support couples click on the title “Relational Coaching, Couples, Home, Workplace” on this website.

 Hiring a Waypoint coach will help you and your partner learn how to walk in a manner worthy of one another’s love.